Respecting Human Rights In Our Operations

 West Fraser respects the international principles of human rights including those expressed in the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights.
 Beyond the human rights and freedoms protected in the constitutions and charter laws of the United States and Canada, West Fraser’s culture, business practices, policies and Code of Conduct clarify the company’s commitments to human rights.

 West Fraser recognizes and respects the constitutionally protected rights and treaty rights of Indigenous Peoples and the principles outlined in the United Nations Declaration for the Rights of Indigenous Peoples.
-Further, this is incorporated into voluntary certifications for timber procurement activities, which reinforce the recognition of workers and labour representatives' rights in a manner that encompasses the intent of the International Labor Organization (ILO) core conventions.
+Further, this is part of our Indigenous Peoples' Policy and incorporated into independant, voluntary certifications for timber procurement activities, which reinforce the recognition of workers and labour representatives' rights in a manner that encompasses the intent of the International Labor Organization (ILO) core conventions.

 We are committed to providing a safe and healthy work environment and fair working conditions for all employees.
 Our Company will not tolerate child labor, forced labor, physical punishment, harassment or abuse.
 We recognize lawful employee rights of free association and collective bargaining.
 We are committed to ensuring safe, appropriate labour and employment conditions for our workers and contractors, including respect for human rights, non-discriminatory workplaces and fundamental labour standards.
 Our expectation is our suppliers, contractors and business partners similarly demonstrate respect for human rights in their dealings with our organization.